TadeJin/MyCloud/README.md

-Cloud web application for accessing and storing files anywhere, running on raspberryPi.
+Cloud web application for accessing and storing files anywhere, running on a raspberryPi.